+As shown in Fig. 1, the process has two main steps: 1) selecting initial BVAffis (block-affine vectors, consist of BV of two control points) and 2) iterative searching for the best BVAffi.

+1) Initial BVAffis can be obtained by inheritance and local search.

+The inheritance way means that initial BVAffis can be obtained by reusing the motion information of encoded spatial neighboring blocks (BV in IBC mode and BVAffi in proposed mode).

+The local search way means that initial BVAffis are obtained by searching in the encoded area.
+The way of searching is similar to the traditional inter prediction.
+Searching area is limited to the current CTU and searching step length is set to 8 pixels.

-As shown in Fig. 1, the process of the proposed mode can be divided into two main steps: selecting initial BVAffis (block-affine vectors) and iterative searching for the best BVAffi.
-Initial BVAffis can be obtained by inheritance and local search.
-The way of iterative searching is similar to the affine motion inter prediction.
-The outstanding differences are that the reference picture is the current picture itself and boundary checking is applied in the proposed mode.
+2) The way of iterative searching is similar to the affine motion inter prediction.
+The major differences are that the reference picture is the current picture itself and boundary checking (for reconstructed region in the current picture) is applied in the proposed mode.